rohanmaddamsetti/PCN-db-pipeline/README.md

 ## Overview

 This pipeline analyzes plasmid copy numbers (PCN) in bacterial genomes using:
-- NCBI genome data
+- NCBI RefSeq genome annotation data
-- SRA sequencing data
+- NCBI SRA Illumina short-read sequencing data
 - Themisto for pseudoalignment
 - Kallisto for transcript quantification (not critical for PCN estimation, used for control experiments)
 - Breseq for mutation analysis (not critical for PCN estimation, used for control experiments)

 All classes and functions are in the source code file src/PCN_library.py.
 Each stage of the pipeline is described in the comments in the source code file src/PCN_pipeline.py.

 ## Requirements